It’s an unfortunate truth. Leadership has a short shelf life. Especially in the rapid, discontinuous changes of the last decade or two.

 Esther grew.
 It was uncomfortable growth.
 And she saved a nation.

 Is it possible that seeing God breathe fresh breath into the dry bones of the American church could start with your own grow/no grow decision?
 And thousands more grow/no grow decisions just like yours?

 If PLI’s focus on leadership, discipleship and mission could help you or those you lead with that grow/no grow trajectory, let Raechel know what you’re thinking or asking.

 So!
 Here’s the simple ask.
 Share this with:

 - Someone(s) you see brimming with potential and challenge them OR

-- Someone(s) that shares leadership responsibility at your congregation OR
+- Someone(s) who shares leadership responsibility at your congregation OR

-- Someone(s) that can speak sweet grace into your life and remind you that the Father in heaven loves you.
+- Someone(s) who can speak sweet grace into your life and remind you that the Father in heaven loves you.